MarioLegenda/blue-dot/README.md

 ### 6.3 'use' configuration option

-'use' option is a powerful scenario feature.
+*use* option is a powerful scenario feature.
 With it, you can bind a parameter with the return value of another statement.

-For example, if a blog could be saved in many languages (locals), during saving, you would have to check if the language in which you are saving it exists and then save the text of the blog.
+For example, if a blog could be saved in many languages (locals), during saving, you would have to check if the language in which you are saving exists and then save the text of the blog.

     scenario: